Here we are at the Salt Lake airport anticipating our long flight to Ghana!

 This the mission home complex.
 The office is on the left, the main house in the center, the office elders and assistant to the president's apartment and storage are on the right.
 The picture was taken with our back to the gate and guard house.
 You can see the hazy sky from the Harmattan.

 The front door of the mission office.
 We had just arrived from the Ghana airport so we had been up for 24 hours.

 We also stopped at the church complex which is near the mission home and has area church offices, a temple, apartment housing and a Stake Center (larger church meeting place).

 Accra Ghana LDS temple

-Then “jet lag” overcame us and we decided to take a break for the day!
-However, Heids insisted we have a mission welcome dinner at a local restaurant.
-It was good food, a reasonable price and nice décor.
+It wasn't long before “jet lag” overcame us and we decided to call it a day!
+However, Heids insisted that we have a mission welcome dinner at a local restaurant.
+It was good food, at reasonable price and comfortable surroundings.
 We know there are more hidden gems to explore and are grateful that there are many missionary couples here to share their “finds”!

 Elder Morris provides some comic relief in the office.